 Stephen Barrett, M.D.

-Advice from retailers is a major factor in the sale of supplement products.
-Laypersons (such as health-food store clerks) who diagnose ailments or prescribe products from their stores are practicing medicine without a license—which is prohibited by state laws.
+Advice from retailers is a major factor in the sale of herbal and dietary supplement products.
+Laypersons (such as health-food-store clerks) who diagnose ailments or prescribe products from their stores are practicing medicine without a license—which is prohibited by state laws.
 "Prescribing" can also be construed as the unlawful practice of pharmacy.

 Many investigation have shown that retailers routinely ignore these laws.
 Government enforcement efforts, which are limited, are directed primarily against manufacturers.
 Here are some of the reports I have collected.

 In 1976, Eric Faucher, a National Enquirer reporter, visited 16 health-food stores in major American cities and complained of afternoon fever, weight loss, insomnia, and fatigue-symptoms that could indicate a serious disease such as cancer.
 Only one salesperson told him to see a doctor.
 The rest prescribed various supplements for such diagnoses as "high blood pressure," "imbalance of energy," and "hypoglycemia."
 "One salesgirl was stumped by my symptoms," Faucher reported, "so she called up her mother (the store owner) who prescribed vitamin E without ever seeing me!"